 I put together these 15 tips to help those who are struggling through that awkward in-between phase and don’t quite know what to do while in the waiting room.
 Read on and don't give up on your ideal animation job.

-Elsewhere, you can learn to stand out from the crowd when applying for the job of your dreams with these creative resumé examples, or check out our best animation tools to improve your animation skills.
+Elsewhere, you can learn to stand out from the crowd when applying for the job of your dreams with these creative resumé examples, or check out our best animation tools or our top-rated animation software to improve your skills.

 01. Put quality over quantity

 A common question I get is, "When I get hired, how fast do I need to work?"
 To preface, this answer will vary from studio to studio.
 Some workplaces will give you a week or two to design a really nice set, while others will give you a day or two.
 Regardless of this, the thing that matters the most is the quality of your ideas.
 I've seen some artists churn out 25 character designs in a week while another does two or three and the director only has one thing on their mind: to pick out the right design for that character.
 Also, remember speed isn’t necessarily about time.
 In my experience it's about headspace, if I'm in the right headspace then I can get a lot more work done in three hours versus three days in a bad headspace.